= Cara's Favorite

-The Carthay house biscuits reveal a center of melting white cheddar, bacon, and spicy jalapeno accompanied by yummy apricot honey butter; honestly it’s perhaps the best thing on the menu.
-Running a close second are the exceptional roasted Spanish pimientos stuffed with golden raisins, Mahon cheese, pine nuts with hints of Sherry vinaigrette.
-As for Carthay Circle’s Firecracker Duck Wings, they do have a cult following and do manage to live up to their reputation—slightly crunchy, superbly tender, and enlivened with an aggressively spiced glaze of soy and Sriracha.
-Or for a lighter starter perhaps the ceviche with a sauce composed of tomatillo and cilantro spiked with avocado, just the way I like it, not loaded down with tomato sauce.
+The Carthay signature fried biscuits reveal a center of melting white cheddar, bacon, and spicy jalapeno accompanied by yummy apricot honey butter; honestly, it’s perhaps the best thing on the menu.
+Running a close second are Firecracker Duck Wings with their own cult following—slightly crunchy, superbly tender, and enlivened with an aggressively spiced glaze of soy and Sriracha.
+Or for a lighter starter, perhaps the ceviche with a sauce composed of tomatillo and cilantro spiked with avocado, just the way I like it, not loaded down with tomato sauce.
 If you order the salad—mine was a summer choice with perfectly tender green beans and fresh peas made bitter with frisee and radicchio and slivers of fennel—ask that they dress it with about half the lemony vinaigrette and you will be pleased.

-While the pan-roasted Skuna Bay salmon came with a great sesame and soy crust and sides of Forbidden black rice and a red curry sauce, on two attempts it was so over-salted as to be almost inedible.
+While the pan-roasted Skuna Bay salmon came with a great sesame and soy crust and sides of Forbidden black rice and a red curry sauce, on two attempts, it was so over-salted as to be almost inedible.
 Perhaps a better choice is the tender Niman Ranch pork chop served with parsnip mash and savory brown butter vinaigrette.

-For intimate dining worlds away from the theme parks you MUST request to be seated in either the Hyperion or the Buena Vista room, single-table private rooms seating up to five and waited on by the upper echelon of wait staff—a true treat for any diner.
-However, no matter how posh this restaurant is purported to be it’s still in a theme park and thus subject to those who ignore the business casual dress code and believe shorts, Mickey Mouse ears, and tennis shoes are de riguer.
-More polished wait staff assistants would be an immense improvement, too; I had to ask with each and every course for a new set of flatware.
+For intimate dining worlds away from the theme parks, you MUST request to be seated in either the Hyperion or the Buena Vista room, single-table private rooms seating up to five and waited on by the upper echelon of the wait staff—a real treat for any diner.
+However, no matter how posh this restaurant is purported to be, it’s still in a theme park and thus subject to those who ignore the business casual dress code and believe shorts, Mickey Mouse ears, and tennis shoes are de riguer.
 But if you seek the bliss of a quiet respite and the promise of food a few notches above that of the usual run-of-the-mill park restaurants, then Carthay Circle is a perfect choice.

-Cara’s Tip: Choose an outdoor terrace seat if you want to catch the action on Buena Vista Street or have a primo view of the Disneyland fireworks show, but realize that the tradeoff is missing the ambience of the inside dining room.
+Cara’s Tip: Choose an outdoor terrace seat if you want to catch the action on Buena Vista Street or have a primo view of the Disneyland fireworks show but realize that the tradeoff is missing the ambiance of the inside dining room.
 World of Color Dinner Packages are also available here.

 If you are looking for a lighter meal head to the restaurant’s lounge where signature classic cocktails match with small plate appetizers